onitsoft/Solidity-Course/lesson-13/README.md

 }
 ```

 By using Checks-Effects-Interactions pattern we can avoid this problem, as in the example below.
+Before transferring the funds we make sure that the receiver has any funds to receive.
+If he/she does, we set his/her balance to 0, and only then make the token transfer.
+So even if `withdraw()` is called again before token transfer is finished executing, his balance will already be set to 0, unlike in the previous example.

 ```
 contract Fund {